CHooverShrimp/fx-4chan/README.md

 ## why le no caching?
 You damn know why you should never cache images from 4chin lol

+There's a setting for proxying images.
+This serves only to proxy to another service (i.e. Discord) and cache on their side.
+Nothing should be cached on the server.
+You can disable this in the settings.

 ## How 2 use
 \>Have source link: `https://boards.4chan.org/s4s/thread/12470187`